ionic-team/ionic-site/docs/v2/theming/sass-variables/index.md

 $control-height: 40px;
 ```

 Then, you can use this variable in multiple places.
-For simplicity's sake, we are going to assign `$control-height` to the `height` attribute of two selectors:
+For simplicity's sake, let's assign `$control-height` to the `height` attribute of two selectors:

 ```scss
 .header {